parflow/parflow/docs/user_manual/source/user_manual.rst

 Here we define wells for the model.
 The format for this section of input
 is:

-This key specifies the names of the wells for which input data will be given.
-Example Useage:
+*string* **Wells.Names** no default This key specifies the names of the wells for which input data will be given.

 .. container:: list